jpulse-net/jpulse-framework/docs/dev/work-items.md

 - add footer:
   - responsive design matching main app window

-### W-009: common utilities infrastructure; flexible shema-based query - v0.2.1
+### W-009, v0.2.1: common utilities infrastructure; flexible shema-based query
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - create a common utilities infrastructure
 - add schemaBasedQuery() from logs so that it can be used by all controllers (see log.schemaBasedQuery)

-### W-010: doc improvements - v0.2.2
+### W-010, v0.2.2: doc improvements
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - update README.md, developers.md based on requirements.md doc
 - focus on COMPLETED to-do items W-001 to W-009